12 min read

 Data Center Electrician: Career Guide (2026)

-Data center electricians are the highest-paid electricians in the construction industry.
-This guide covers how to break in, what the work actually looks like, pay scales by state, and the certifications that get you on the big DC projects.
+Data center electricians can earn a strong premium over typical commercial work when the project, market, overtime, and travel terms support it.
+This guide covers how to break in, what the work actually looks like, pay scales by state, and the certifications that get you considered for major DC projects.

 What a data center electrician actually does